Body in well: Teenager's shock at finding body

 "At first we thought it was rubbish dumped, so we had a good look around and started moving it, and we slowly came to realise that it was in the shape of a body.
-It had legs."'Shaken up'
+It had legs."

 Mr Duncan said: "It's been really hard to get back to sleep the last couple of nights knowing that you found a dead body.
 It's just been there, you don't know how long it's been there.